atom217/angular-foursqure/angular-fourSqure/README.md

+Four Square app make use of Four Square api
+*It is made using app-seed template hence the below template is relvent

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.